A9082/k8s-workshop/README.md

 ### 0. Setup
 - Check access to the cluster
   - After you run "az aks get-credentials --resource-group `resource group name` --name `cluster name`", you will be asked to go to a URL and enter the code, if you do not see any error, it means you have access to the cluster.
-- See pods and deployments
+- See pods and deployments (and other objects by interest)
   - Run
     - kubectl get deployments -n {your_namespace_name} #Lists all the deployments in your namespace, in this case, you are supposed to see "devopsdemo"
     - kubectl get pods -n {your_namespace_name} #Lists all pods running in your namespace